siakinnik/siakinnik/README.md

 # Hi there, I'm Nikita 👋

-Student at Wilhelms-Gymnasium Stuttgart 🇩🇪
+8c student at Wilhelms-Gymnasium Stuttgart 🇩🇪

 Hobby developer interested in software, automation and hardware projects.